 Before, the CLTCC alumni relied on the Pell Grant to pay for academic expenses.
 In most cases students were able to afford curriculum costs, but not enough to cover other purchases such as tuition books.
-Despite community college having some the lowest tuition rates in the United States, many potential students still inquired about Federal loans or other forms of financial assistance.
+Despite community college having some the lowest tuition rates in the United States, many potential students still inquired about federal and private student loans.

 Even with low tuition rates, other factors caused high-school graduates to dismiss higher education.
 Housing costs and inflation added to various expenses such as food and personal items, especially in parts of Louisiana.
 Since CLTCC does not offer dorms, students would be responsible for their own room situations.
 This might require staying with family which would incur expenses related to school commutes.
 Or, potential students would have to rent nearby apartments, which is its own heavy financial burden.